NCPontefract/MazeMaker/README.md

 # MazeMaker
-An implementation of depth-first search and recursive backtracking using JavaScript.
+An implementation of depth-first search and recursive backtracking using JavaScript and Java.
 Generates a maze.
 By default uses an aspect ratio of 16:9 -- the best aspect ratio.